alexanderbazhenoff/ansible-collection-linux/roles/postgresql/README.md

 Role checks that specified version of PostgreSQL server is available for your Linux distribution: if this version is not available, this will install a default version from your distribution repositories or from dnf modules.
-If you wish to install PostgreSQL of a default version for your linux destribution set `postgresql_recommended_version: True`:
+If you wish to install PostgreSQL of a default version for your linux destribution set `postgresql_recommended_version: true`:

         - name: "Install PostgreSQL of default version for your linux destribution" ansible.builtin.include_role:
             name: alexanderbazhenoff.linux.postgresql
           vars:
-            postgresql_recommended_version: True
+            postgresql_recommended_version: true

 More complex examples may include different customisations: